 Pinocchio’s Revenge (Pinocchio, 1996)

-Article by Daz Lawrence © MOVIES & MANIA 2017, with additional material by Adrian J Smith
+Article by Daz Lawrence © MOVIES and MANIA 2017, with additional material by Adrian J Smith